Constraints on primordial black holes for nonstandard cosmologies: Primordial Black Holes in non-Standard Cosmology

 where

-In the above expression, $M_{\rm CDM}$ ($R_{\rm CDM}$) is mass (radius) of the host CDM-like structure.
+In the above expression, $M_{\rm CDM}$ ($R_{\rm CDM}$) is the mass (radius) of the host CDM-like structure.
 The threshold value for a soliton to collapse and form a PBH is \citep{Hidalgo:2022yed, Padilla:2021zgm}

 After the formation of PBHs, their evolution will follow the description of the early MD era.
 Note that the time of formation of PBHs due to the gravitational collapse of soliton structures would be longer than the direct collapse scenario.
-Therefore if the scalar field oscillation does not last long enough, this class of PBHs would not form.
+Therefore, if the scalar field oscillation does not last long enough, this class of PBHs would not form\footnote{Ref.~\citep{DeLuca:2021pls} explored the possibility that structures like halos or solitons with a mass below their critical collapse threshold would grow in size through the process of accretion up to the critical mass required to collapse and form PBHs.
+Here, we do not consider such a possibility since it usually requires a longer reheating period beyond the already rather long reheating here considered.}.

 Let us now look at the constraints on PBHs in this scenario.
-Since the time of formation of PBHs due to the gravitational collapse of CDM-like structures is the same as the ones that form in the direct collapse, the constraints on $\beta(M_{\rm PBH})$ should be the same as the ones shown in Fig.\,\ref{fig:const_md}.
+Since the time of formation of PBHs due to the gravitational collapse of CDM-like structures is the same as the ones that form in the direct collapse, the constraints on $\beta(M_{\rm PBH})$ should be the same as the ones shown in\,\autoref{fig:const_md}.
 On the other hand, in the case of PBH formation through the collapse of soliton-like structures, we expect from Eqs.\,\eqref{m_sol} and \eqref{delta_sol} that PBHs that can form more abundantly are the ones with a mass\footnote{Assuming that the amplitude of inhomogeneities forming PBHs take the critical value of Eq.~\eqref{delta_sol}.}

 Therefore, PBHs from this scenario are very light and the relevant constraints are those of the Planck mass relics.